 What Are Project Management Tools?

-Project management tool overview
+Project management tools overview

 Despite the name, project management tools are not just for project managers.
 Project management tools can be customized to fit the needs of teams of different sizes and with different goals.

-What are some project management tool features?
+What are some project planning tool features?

 Project management tools can include the following features: